 We have received no information from quality assurance systems in time on how students evaluate the courses and their teachers.
-The doctoral students and graduates we spoke with all were positive with regard to their teachers.
+The students we spoke with all were positive with regard to their teachers.

 The Department ensures the competence of its teaching staff.